 Cooking for babies and young kids not only can be simple, it should be simple!
 Here are my tips, proven 100% effective by a certain 6 year old who names vegetables when asked what he wants for dinner.
-Click the photos for descriptions & recipes!
+The photos throughout are from our many enjoyable, healthy meals.

 1. Know What's Your Job (And What's Not)

 When you get right down to it, you can't truly control what a child eats.
 That is the baby's job, and this is the way it should be.
 You can, however, arrange an environment that ensures proper nutrition and a healthy relationship with eating.
 Are you familiar with Ellyn Satter's Division of Responsibility in Feeding?
 It's the best summary I know of for what you should and should not worry about.

 Adults choose what to offer, when to offer, and how much to prepare.

 Kids choose how much to eat, and which of the offered foods to eat.